bugzmanov/cleancode-critique/src/README.md

 If you're just starting your career and seeking books to improve your coding skills, I suggest these instead:

 - [A Philosophy of Software Design](https://www.amazon.com/Philosophy-Software-Design-John-Ousterhout/dp/1732102201) <br/>
-  This is not stated explicitly as a goal, but the book is full of contra-arguments and implicit critiques to the "Clean Code". <br/>
-  This might be the best book to unlearn "Clean Code" style of development.
+  While not explicitly positioned as such, this book effectively counters many "Clean Code" principles.
+  It's particularly helpful for unlearning Clean Code style of coding.

 - [The Art of Software Design: Balancing Flexibility and Coupling](https://www.amazon.com/Balancing-Coupling-Software-Design-Addison-wesley/dp/0137353480)
-  A thought-provoking book that explores software complexity through the lenses of abstraction, coupling, and modularity.
-  It is as an excellent and in-depth complement to "A Philosophy of Software Design"
+  A deep dive into software complexity through abstraction, coupling, and modularity.
+It works as an excellent companion to "A Philosophy of Software Design".

 Also Robert Martin is working on the second edition of *Clean Code*.
 It will be fun to see how much of this critique will become irrelevant 😃